 We encourage members to communicate with City Staff, Commissioners and members of Advisory Boards.
 Feel free to attend Public Hearings and Workshops in person or through other communications.
 Regular City Commission meetings are held on the 1st and 3rd Monday of the month at 9:00 AM.
 Meetings will have a NOON lunch break, then resume until 5:00 PM.

 We are currently monitoring:

 The City's Vacation Rental ordinance is focused on ensuring residents the tranquility and peaceful enjoyment of their homes and their neighborhoods; to mitigate incompatibilities between vacation rentals and resident occupied homes; and to protect the health, safety, and welfare of the occupants of vacation rentals and their guests and to encourage them to be respectful of the residents of the neighborhood in which they are vacationing.
-The ordinance was effective on May 4, 2021, and the registration process began January 3, 2022.
-All existing vacation rentals must be inspected and registered by June 1, 2022.
+The ordinance, effective May 4, 2021 required all existing vacation rentals to be inspected and registered by June 1, 2022.
 The City's website identifies Registration Guidelines, Registering (online), Requirements and Standards and Enforcement.
-LKRA's March 19th Member Meeting provided us a complete update.
-Registration Update: Staff reports as of 5/6/2022:
+If you have an issue let a Board Member know.

 The St. Armands Business Improvement District ("BID"), a City Board consisting of five St. Armands commercial property owners, has proposed to increase the allowed height of the existing commercial buildings on St. Armands and to expand the use of the upper floors to include residences, BnB's and hotels.
 The BID is given tax money by the City to spend on the maintenance and marketing of the St. Armands commercial district.
 One of the five BID board members, and a long time former BID chairperson, is Gavin Meshad, who is also one of the developers behind the Fillmore Parking Lot proposal.